SunsetFi/stationeers-api-mod/README.md

 This library uses nuget to install most local dependencies.
 You can get these dependencies by running `dotnet restore` in the source directory.

-However, we also need to set up JSON.net as an external dependency manually.
-Download JSON.net from [here](https://github.com/JamesNK/Newtonsoft.Json/releases) (version 12 is recommended).
-In the zip file, copy `/Bin/netstandard2.0/Newtonsoft.Json.dll` to the `externals` folder.

 As this mod references many game dlls, you need to give it copies of these dlls for it to compile properly.
 The project is set up to expect these in the `/externals` folder

 ### Game dependencies